0xCAFEDECAF/VanLiveConnect/README.md

 * FontAwesome v5.15.2 - original download
   [here](https://use.fontawesome.com/releases/v5.15.2/fontawesome-free-5.15.2-web.zip).

 As said, the served web page self-hosts all resources.
-No internet connection is needed!
+No Internet connection is needed!

 ## 🔌 Schematics <a name = "schematics"></a>